practicalparticipation/standard/standard/docs/en/02_key_concepts/03_identifiers.md

 **BoxOut: Recommended characters for identifiers**
 ToDo: Address whether any characters should be considered illegal in identifiers.

-## Tender, award and contract identifiers

-<span class="lead">A single contracting process may result in multiple awards and contracts.
-In order to link together awards and contracts, and to support alternative serialisations of open contracting data, each tender, award and contract section of a release should have a locally unique identifier.</span>

-Unlike the OCID, which must be globally unique, the identifiers should be interpreted only in the scope of the contracting process they belong to.
-They must be used consistently across releases relating to the same contracting process.
-For example, if an award is labelled with an ID of ‘1’ in a release, any release that modifies this same award must also use ‘1’ as the ID.

-Users wishing to store a globally unique identifier for an award or contract can do so by concatenating together the OCID and related award or contract ID.

 ## Organisation identifiers

 <span class="lead">Reliably identifying the legal entities involved in a contracting process is vital for transparency and accountabilty, and for carrying out analysis to improve procurement.